cliosight/cliosight_templates/json_examples/rent_collection_application/README.md

 ### Assumptions of the design
 1. The user is located in a remote city in India where electricity and water meters are not IoT enabled.
 2. We want a fully reliable method for collecting data through forms that are accessed by a maintenance staff member.
-3. Computer vision models provide an acceptable percentage of accuracy.
+3. Trained computer vision models provide an acceptable percentage of accuracy.